kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

    {step_by_step_answer}
    """

-   According to this answer, the very next course that the student should take is
+   According to this answer, the very next course that the student should take is'''
-   '''

    answer = predict(
        prompt_answer,